18F/uswds-jekyll/pages/support/FAQs.md

 Use the [Basecamp](https://3.basecamp.com/3625179/projects/5538276) message board for discussions/questions about the best practices for research computations.

-If your problem is specific to Galaxy, please email galaxy.support@ars.usda.gov
+For Galaxy questions, please use the same email contact scinet_vrsc@usda.gov

 ### Who is the SCINet project manager?
 The current acting SCINet project manager is Stan Kosecki.